A Narrowband Fully-Analog Multi-Antenna Transmitter: Idealized analog hardware realization

-\paragraph*{Why one input is matched at every internal cell} The construction in \Cref{sec:exact_synthesis} proves that, when $\bm V_{\mathrm{mag}}(\bm\alpha)$ is applied to the fixed excitation $\bm e_1$, every embedded $2\times2$ splitter is driven with one nonzero input and one \emph{identically zero} input (Lemma~\ref{lem:zero_input_property}).
+The construction in \Cref{sec:exact_synthesis} proves that, when $\bm V_{\mathrm{mag}}(\bm\alpha)$ is applied to the fixed excitation $\bm e_1$, every embedded $2\times2$ splitter is driven with one nonzero input and one \emph{identically zero} input (Lemma~\ref{lem:zero_input_property}).
 In the hardware interpretation, we enforce this operating condition by terminating the corresponding idle input port in a matched load ($Z_0$), so its incident wave is (ideally) zero and no reflections propagate back into the network.

 \begin{remark}[Input-interface variant via fixed concentration] In some platforms it is convenient to distribute the source using a corporate-feed divider (e.g., for routing) and then apply a fixed lossless $N$-port that concentrates the resulting uniform excitation into port~1 of the programmable network.
 Let